dallaisa/portfolio-01/README.md

 ## Contact

-For any questions or feedback, feel free to contact me through my [GitHub profile](https://github.com/your_username).
+For any questions or feedback, feel free to contact me through my email: isabelledallacarlesso@gmail.com